Using a shipping endpoint

 .

 A product's weight should be exclusive of its packaging but inclusive of its dunnage.
-In other words, don't include the weight of the product's box but do include the weight of the protective and supporting materials that go inside of it.
+In other words, don't include the weight of the product's box, but include the weight of the protective and supporting materials inside it.

 Goods eligible for inclusion in cross-border shipments should also be assigned a name